turtle7373/cs330projectcode/README.md

 Both my files are already made with java and made executable to a jar file. so you can go right to testing after you clone it.

-Both files were made into an executbale via the use if eclispe app.
+Both files were made into an executable via the use if eclispe app.

 The steps where open eclispe and exporting as a runnable JAR file.